riscv-android-src/toolchain-rustc/src/tools/rust-analyzer/docs/dev/README.md

 4. Tweet
 5. Inside `rust-analyzer`, run `cargo xtask promote` -- this will create a PR to rust-lang/rust updating rust-analyzer's submodule.
    Self-approve the PR.

+# Permissions

+There are three sets of people with extra permissions:

+* rust-analyzer GitHub organization **admins** (which include current t-compiler leads).
+  Admins have full access to the org.
+* **review** team in the organization.
+  Reviewers have `r+` access to all of organization's repositories and publish rights on crates.io.
+  They also have direct commit access, but all changes should via bors queue.
+  It's ok to self-approve if you think you know what you are doing! bors should automatically sync the permissions.
+* **triage** team in the organization.
+  This team can label and close issues.